-To mark the 200th anniversary of Jane Austen’s death, the Dressing Australia – Museum of Costume is presenting a rare and wonderful exhibition bringing the era of Jane Austen to life with original items of the time.
+To mark the 200th anniversary of Jane Austen’s death, the Dressing Australia – Museum of Costume is presenting a rare and wonderful exhibition bringing the era of Jane Austen to life, with a showcase of original items of the time.
 Be Persuaded features fashion, accessories and ephemera from the 18th century, rarely on display outside of major museums.

 Each perfectly curated outfit was accompanied by a snippet of Jane Austen history and matched with profiles of famous Austen characters and family members.
-The little boy in pastel blue below was based on Jane’s nephew, James “Edward” Austen Leigh.
-His little outfit and lace Peter Pan collar were just darling.
+The little boy in pastel blue playsuit adorned with a lace peter pan collar was based on Jane’s nephew, James “Edward” Austen Leigh.

 Be Persuaded – Presented by Dressing Australia – Museum of Costume